Tsou language

-Tsou (Cou) is a divergent Austronesian language spoken by the Tsou people of Taiwan.
+Tsou (Cou) is an Austronesian language spoken by the Tsou people of Taiwan.
 Tsou is a threatened language; however, this status is uncertain.
 Its speakers are located in the west-central mountains southeast of the Chiayi/Alishan area in Taiwan.

 Name

 The name Tsou literally means "person", from Proto-Austronesian *Cau through regular sound changes.
 It is therefore cognate with the name of the Thao.

 Classification

 Tsou has traditionally been considered part of a Tsouic branch of Austronesian.
 However, several recent classifications, such as Chang (2006) and Ross (2009) dispute the Tsouic branch, with Tsou more divergent than the other two languages, Kanakanabu and Saaroa.